 There is a royal heritage that permeates the city’s narrow lanes and verdant parks.

 You will want to visit Cathedral Sé Velha, a 12th century Romanesque architecture old cathedral, Coimbra University, the botanical gardens, and Santa Cruz Monastery.

-Enjoy the lively atmosphere and nightlife of Coimbra with its large student population.
+Enjoy the lively atmosphere and nightlife of Coimbra due to its large student population.

 Coimbra also offers a wonderful traditional regional cuisine with traditional pork and lamb dishes as well as delicious sweet pastries like pasteis de Santa Clara.

 Easily reached by train from Porto, take the one hour ride from São Bento train station.
-Tickets cost about €13 euros each way and prices and train schedules can be checked on the comboios website.
+Tickets cost about €13 euros each way and prices and train schedules can be checked on the Omio platform.

 Alternatively, you can also take a day tour from Porto to Coimbra with a visit to the Palácio do Buçaco, considered the last legacy of the Kings of Portugal.

 Explore the university grounds and marvel at the impressive Baroque library before stopping at a downtown tavern for lunch.

 In the afternoon, you will visit the cathedral, the Monastery of the Holy Cross and Coimbra Aqueduct.

 10. Portuguese Wine Tasting in Viseu and Dão Region